developer-harishkt/Go-Search-Service/README.md

 Execution:

 - go run hk-search-service.go -h : To know about the input parameters to CLI
-- go run hk-search-service.go -query="<your search query>" : To test the service.
+- go run hk-search-service.go -query="{your search query}" : To test the service.

 Execution (Directly from EXEC - only for mac users):

 - change the permission for the executable to work (it was built on macOS Mojave Version:10.14.6)
 - ./hk-search-service -h : To know about the input parameters to CLI
-- ./hk-search-service -query="<your search query>" : To test the service.
+- ./hk-search-service -query="{your search query}" : To test the service.

 Features: